If you plan on building a website or if you do it for a living already, pay attention. These are the 5 golden rules of web design you must follow.

 A website is never done.

-A successful website must always being revised, updated, and improved.
+A successful website must always be revised, updated, and improved.
 That means new content should regularly be published that is helpful and adds to the value of the website.

 It also means there should be constant revisions of the current content including the newer content that is posted.
 Time should be set aside each month to make some revisions no matter how minor.